ringwormGO-organization/ringOS/README.md

 If you want contribute in this project create **Pull Request**.

 # About ringOS
-ringOS is ringwormGO operating system based on PonchoOS with upprot UEFI boot mode only.
+ringOS is ringwormGO operating system based on PonchoOS with supprot UEFI boot mode only.

 ringOS is keyboard oriented operating system with GUI elements.